 - Resource Investigator - develops outside contacts

-Thought oriented roles analyze options and provide technical expertise.
+Thought-oriented roles analyze options and provide technical expertise.
 The three cerebral roles are:

-- Plant - comes up with innovative, ground-breaking solutions
+Plant - comes up with innovative, ground-breaking solutions

-- Monitor evaluator - assesses team decisions analytically and critically
+Monitor evaluator - assesses team decisions analytically and critically

-- Specialist - experts in particular subject matter
+Specialist - experts in a particular subject

 Roles characteristics, contribution, and weaknesses